bdslab/STAlign/examples/README.md

 ## Align a folder containing PDB files

+We selected three sets of PDB files corresponding to a tRNA of Escherichia Coli.
+We demonstrate that the distances computed by STAlign take into account spatial information and differentiate the molecules with a positive distance.
+On the contrary, the alignment of secondary structures of the same molecules results in equality.

-Command to process all the PDB files ran from folder containing the file `STAlignWorkbench.jar` and the folder `examples`:
+The following commands assumes that they are ran from a folder containing the files `STAlign.jar`, `STAlignWorkbench.jar` and the sub-folder `examples`.

-	> java -jar STAlignWorkbench.jar -f examples/tRNA-1

-Processes all the files in folder "tRNA-1".
+Process all the files in folder "tRNA-1".
 Each file is read as a PDB file.
 Comma-separated values files "STAlignProcessedStructures.csv" and "STAlignComparisonResults.csv" are created in the folder "tRNA-1".
 The former contains the description of all the biomolecules that were found and correctly